ENSTA-U2IS-AI/depth-rescaling/README.md

 </div>

-This repository contains the official implementation of the paper *Foundation Models Meet Low-Cost Sensors: Rescaling Affine-Invariant Disparity without Training for Zero-Shot Metric Depth Estimation*.
+This repository contains the official implementation of the paper *A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation*.

 ## Installation